shftco/rails-api-boilerplate/docs/RANSACK.md

 _Note that the sorting parameter ```s``` is nested within the ```query``` hash._

-When using JavaScript to create such a URL, a matching jQuery request could look like this:
+When using JavaScript to create such a URL, a matching axios request could look like this:

 ```javascript
 import axios from 'axios';